-Of particular interest to us is the right hand side of the diagram.
-There we have two maps between three toric varieties multiplied with the unipotent group $P_u$ .
-In
+Of particular interest to us is the right-hand side of the diagram.
+There we have two maps between three toric varieties multiplied with the unipotent group P_u .
+In the next section, we will show how such a diagram between toric varieties can be understood in the context of \mathbb{T} -varieties and polyhedral divisors.

 5.2.
+Toric Downgrades

-Toric downgrades.
-There is a very prominent procedure which gives rise to polyhedral divisors and divisorial fans.
-This construction plays a fundamental role in the proof of Theorem 4.6, so we shortly recall it from [AH03, Section 8].
+There is a very prominent procedure that gives rise to polyhedral divisors and divisorial fans.
+This construction plays a fundamental role in the proof of Theorem 4.6, so we shortly recall it from [AH03, Sect.
+8].